 After checking your site security policy, you might want to grant your first users the Convenient Authorizations rights profile.
-With this profile, users can allocate devices, print without labels, remotely log in, and shut down the system.
+With this profile, users can print without labels, remotely log in, and shut down the system.
 To create the profile, see How to Create a Rights Profile for Convenient Authorizations.

 On a multilevel system, users and roles can be set up with files that list user initialization files to be copied or linked to other labels.
 For more information, see .copy_files and .link_files Files.